-Please note that in LISTSERV 1.8c and following, the local list of (public) lists can be retrieved only by those users who are considered local, per the setting of the server-wide LOCAL= variable in LISTSERV's site configuration file.
+The local list of (public) lists can be retrieved only by those users who are considered local, per the setting of the server-wide LOCAL= variable in LISTSERV's site configuration file.
 All other users will be told that none of the lists on the server are visible via the LISTS command, and will be referred to the use of the LISTS GLOBAL search-text command or to the CataList.
 This is regardless of the setting of Confidential= as outlined below.

 To simply hide a list from a LISTS command, but still allow people to subscribe to it if they know it is there, use the keyword Confidential= YES.
 Note that users subscribed to the list as well as the list owner(s) will be able to see the list if they issue a LISTS command.
-Note also that all other non-subscribers, including users on the local machine, will not be able to determine that the list exists via a LISTS command.
+In addition, all other non-subscribers, including users on the local machine, will not be able to determine that the list exists via a LISTS command.